puniverse/capsule/README.md

 * `Extract-Capsule`: if `false`, the capsule JAR will not be extracted to the filesystem (default: `true`)
 * `Min-Java-Version`: the lowest Java version required to run the application; Capsule will look for an appropriate installation
 * `Java-Version`: the highest version of the Java installation required to run the application; Capsule will look for an appropriate installation
+* `JDK-Required`: if set to `true`, the Capsule will only be launched using a JDK, if one matching the requested versions is found.
 * `JVM-Args`: a list of JVM arguments that will be used to launch the application's Java process
 * `Args`: a list of command line arguments to be passed to the application; these will be prepended to any arguments passed to the capsule
 * `Environment-Variables`: a list of environment variables that will be put in the applications environment; formatted `var=value` or `var`